rmoff/rmoff-blog/content/post/hugo-orbstack.md

 ---

 I found [this issue](https://github.com/orbstack/orbstack/issues/58) but it says it's fixed in OrbStack  0.8, and I'm running 1.1.0.
 [This issue](https://github.com/orbstack/orbstack/issues/739) is more recent but not directly relevant from what I can see.

-I've logged this issue: [Hugo does not detect changed files when run under OrbStack; works fine with Docker Desktop #797](https://github.com/orbstack/orbstack/issues/797)
+💡 I've logged this issue: [Hugo does not detect changed files when run under OrbStack; works fine with Docker Desktop #797](https://github.com/orbstack/orbstack/issues/797)

-I've